WebAssembly/design/AstSemantics.md

 ## Types

-### Basic Types
+### Local Types

-The following types are called the *basic types*:
+The following types are called the *local types*:

   * `int32`: 32-bit integer
   * `int64`: 64-bit integer
   * `float32`: 32-bit floating point
   * `float64`: 64-bit floating point

-Note that the basic types `int32` and `int64` are not inherently signed or unsigned.
+Note that the local types `int32` and `int64` are not inherently signed or unsigned.
 The interpretation of these types is determined by individual operations.

-Parameters and local variables use basic types.
+Parameters and local variables use local types.

 ### Expression Types

-*Expression types* include all the basic types, and also:
+*Expression types* include all the local types, and also:

   * `void`: no value